ronenl1/kubernetes-the-hard-way/docs/03-compute-resources.md

   --targets Id=10.240.0.1{0,1,2}
 ```

-After registering the target group to the load balancer, it required to add a [listener](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-listeners.html), who checks for connection requests and tells the load balancer how to route them into the targets:
+After registering the target group to the load balancer, it required to add a [listener](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-listeners.html), who checks for connection requests and tells the load balancer how to route them into the target group:

 ```
 aws elbv2 create-listener \